CELTA vs TEFL vs TESOL? What do all these acronyms mean?

 - English for Academic Purposes (EAP) – students who need to be able to write assignments in English – writing skills, presentations etc.

-- Young Learners - this is a massively growing area especially in Europe and Asia.
+- Young Learners – this is a massively growing area especially in Europe and Asia.
 It is highly likely that a private language school will have you giving classes to kids.
 A CELTA course or similar will prepare you for adults, but children have different things going on.
-The very first classes I taught post CELTA were to children.
-I would have found them more satisfying, effective and fun had I known a few things.
-I highly recommend that you check out the Teaching English to Young Learners Course that I put together with Anna Hasper, a Young Learners guru.
+The very first classes some teachers teach post-CELTA are to children.
+You will find them more satisfying, effective and fun if you know a few key things.
+This is why we highly recommend that you check out the Teaching English to Young Learners Course that Emma Pratt from ELTCampus put together with Anna Hasper, a Young Learners guru.